Kindergarten Lesson Plans

 4. Record the approximate number of seeds on the chart next to the children's estimates.

-3. Halloween pumpkin worksheets - make a pumpkin book to record all pumpkin science and math observations and also a "Parts of a Pumpkin Plant" booklet.
+Make a pumpkin book to record all pumpkin science and math observations and also a "Parts of a Pumpkin Plant" booklet.
 Kindergarten-lesson plan bonus - 2 free Halloween worksheets.